bhsd-harry/codemirror-mediawiki/README.md

 *version added: 2.6.2*

 **param**: [`number | {anchor: number, head: number}`](https://codemirror.net/docs/ref/#state.SelectionRange.anchor) the position or range to scroll to, default as the current cursor position
 Scroll to the given position or range.
+Need initialization first.

 ```js
 cm.scrollTo();